Ccode-archives/Ccode/README.md

 ## Ccode
-A new fast and lightweight language that compiles to javascript.
+A new, fast, and lightweight language that compiles to javascript.
 Ccode has nothing to do with any other version of C, it is a separate project.

 ## Contributing
-Please send in pull requests to get your code on here.
+Please send in pull requests to get your features here.

 ## How it works
 1. It first copys main.js from scripts to the main dir.